johnalison/obsidian-notes/Journal/27 February 2025 Thursday.md

 - Chance work in the lab this summer.
 - print exams

-# For Rachel
+# Chat with Rachel
-- MCS AI & Science Initiative
+- Will push MCS AI & Science Initiative to dean
-- Technical Staff for department or college
+- Also Technical Staff for department or college
-- Life is good.
+- Told her that Life is good.
 - Fermilab is a mess
-- Spring off next year?
+- Spring off next year? ... probably yes
 - 2+ 1 students graduating
 - Lot of outreach activities